koush/AnyKernel/README.md

 ramdisk_compression=auto;
 ```

 __do.devicecheck=1__ specified requires at least device.name1 to be present.
 This should match ro.product.device or ro.build.product for your device.
-There is support for up to 5 device.name# properties.
+There is support for as many device.name# properties as needed.

 __do.modules=1__ will push the contents of the module directory to the same location relative to root (/) and apply 644 permissions.